 How Time Flies

 ON MARCH 30th 2016, I wrote the following blog.
 Who could possibly have known that life would change so radically for Kirsty and I, on our separate journies, just over two years later?
-Whilst the Wonder Inn had to close it’s doors last year, Kirsty continues to forge ahead with raising vibrations and I have found my own “vibration raisier” with Dewbury Park Mansion Community Hub.
-Read on and hopefully be inspired!
+Whilst the Wonder Inn had to close it’s doors, Kirsty continues to forge ahead with raising vibrations and I have found my own “vibration raiser” through soul-led discovery and business.
+Read on regarding the Wonder Inn and be inspired to undertake your own soul journey!

 Going to places that you’ve dreamed of visiting, that have inspired you from afar, is good for the soul.
 It doesn’t have to be as far as Mecca, Jerusalem, Rome, or even New York, the Hebrides or India, it could be somewhere much closer.
 For just over a year I’ve followed the birth of a beautiful work of art called The Wonder Inn, based in Manchester.
 I know a little of the circumstances of the birth, but all I need to say is that it was, and still is, redemptive.
 Every pound and ounce of it has taken the old and nurtured it into new life: both people and the building.